-By Barbara Schöfl, Head of HR at Runtastic
+By Barbara Schöfl, VP of HR at Runtastic

 We really appreciate our candidates preparing themselves before applying.
 However, lots of application training courses and blog posts like “5 Ways to Make Your Job Application Stand Out” or “Interview Tips That Will Get You the Job” make Runtastic’s applicants’ and Talent Scouts’ lives more difficult rather than easier.
 Merely reading and hearing certain phrases makes our Talent Scouts cringe.
 Here are our worst 7 and why you shouldn’t stick to them if you want to join our fun and amazing team.

 #1 Strengths and Weaknesses

 No professional interviewer would ask you to list your strengths and weaknesses.
 Why?
 Because “I’m just way too impatient,” “My perfectionism makes me work overtime” or (even worse) “I’m so addicted to chocolate” is not useful information (apart from the fact that we’d tell the chocolate lovers about our Chocolate Thursdays).
 Interviews are a way to find out about your soft and hard skills – but directly asking for them usually doesn’t make sense because all you get is scripted answers.
 So instead of listing strengths and weaknesses in your application documents (or during interviews without even being asked about them), why not spend that time in a more meaningful way, e.g. thinking about why you are interested in the position and the company?
 This will help you find out what you are really looking for in your professional future.